More FM: The More FM network

 Networked shows on the More FM stations either originate from the Auckland or Christchurch studios.

 Breakfast There are 10 local shows nationwide and one network show.
-Lana Searle, and Simon Barnett currently present a networked breakfast show called "The Breakfast Club" from the More FM Christchurch studios to listeners in Auckland, Waikato, Coromandel, Tauranga, Rotorua, Hawkes Bay, Whanganui, Wellington, Nelson, Marlborough, Christchurch, South Canterbury, Dunedin and Clutha.
+Lana Searle, and Simon Barnett currently present a networked breakfast show called "The Breakfast Club" from the More FM Christchurch studios to listeners in Auckland, Waikato, Coromandel, Tauranga, Rotorua, Hawkes Bay, Whanganui, Wairarapa, Wellington, Nelson, Marlborough, Christchurch, South Canterbury, Dunedin and Clutha.

 Workday "Workplace Social Club" programming runs from 10 am – 3 pm and some markets have a local show during this time.
 A networked workday show presented by Alisha from the Auckland studios can be heard in Auckland, Waikato, Tauranga, Taupō, Gisborne/Wairoa, Hawke's Bay, Manawatū, Wairarapa, Central Otago, Queenstown and Clutha.

-Drive & Nights The network drive show is hosted by Sarah Gandy and Paul (Flynny) Flynn, followed by an evening show Sunday to Thursday with Luka.
+Drive & Nights The network drive show is hosted by Sarah Gandy and Adam Percival, followed by an evening show with Steph Monks.
 All More FM stations are networked between 3 pm and 5 am.

 Weekends Most More FMs run a local Saturday breakfast show.
 On Sunday a "Best of the Breakfast Club" show airs between 6 am and 9 am across 20 markets.